That’s right, case studies have actual magic powers.

 Case studies can do this more effectively than a standard review or testimonial, because they see the situation from both sides.
 This means they can take into account things you did behind the scenes that your customers might not have been aware of at the time.

-This can be helpful if you had a particular challenge to work through and want to show how you went above and beyond what you would normally have to do.
+They can be especially helpful, for example, if you had a particular challenge to work through and wanted to show how you went above and beyond what you would normally have to do.

 Convert more prospects into customers